Lord James Blears

-Lord Blears (born James Ranicar Blears, 13 August 1923 – 3 March 2016) was a British-American professional wrestler, ring announcer, promoter, actor, mariner, and surfing personality.
+Lord James "Tally-Ho" Blears (born James Ranicar Blears, 13 August 1923 – 3 March 2016) was a British-American professional wrestler, ring announcer, promoter, actor, mariner, and surfing personality.

 Early life

 Blears was born in Tyldesley, Lancashire, England in the United Kingdom on 13 August 1923.
-An accomplished swimmer in school, he was selected for the British swimming team for the 1940 Summer Olympics but was unable to compete due to World War II.
+An accomplished swimmer in school, he was selected for the British swimming team for the 1940 Summer Olympics but was unable to compete given their cancellation due to World War II.